sourcegraph/sourcegraph-public-snapshot/doc/cody/custom-commands.md

 To access the command builder within VS Code, open the Cody commands menu (⌥C on Mac or Alt-C on Windows/Linux) → "Configure Custom Commands..." → "New Custom Command..."

 ![Cody Custom Command Setup in VS Code](https://storage.googleapis.com/sourcegraph-assets/docs/images/cody/custom-command-setup-1.png)

+## Configuration File Paths

+Custom Commands can be defined in the following two file paths:

+* User Settings (`~/.vscode/code.json`) — Stored locally.
+Use this for personal commands to use across all your projects.
+* Workspace Settings (`.vscode/cody.json`) — Stored in project’s repository.
+Use this to share commands with others working on the same codebase, and for project-specific commands.

 ## Examples